tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 Let's get it reactively on the client side using the `Counts` object, and, at the same time, introduce a new `partiesSize` property in the `PartiesList` component:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="12.14"}}

-Then, we use this new property in the template to set up pagination properly:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="12.15"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.17"}}

-Let's verify that the Socially app works the same as before.
+Let's verify that the app works the same as before.
 Run the app.
 There should be same three pages of parties.

 What's more interesting is to add a couple of new parties, thus, adding